 A domestic violence restraining order is a civil order that applies to those who are current or former members of a household or family.
-This includes intimate partners, which are current or former spouses or those who have a child in common.
+This includes current or former intimate partners, current or former spouses, dating or formerly dating couples, household members, or those who have a child in common.

 Sexual Assault Restraining Order